 Our Chief Technical Officer Mihail Vukadinov teaches courses on designing an environment for information technology services at the University of Telecommunications and Post.
 His lectures teach innovative practical industry skills, solutions, and tools.

-Our participation allows universities to benefit students in both broad college and bootcamp education in a unified curriculum.
-These courses are relevant, practical and fill the skills gap which ultimately helps students find work or advance in their careers while continuing to work for a degree.
+Our participation allows universities to benefit students in both broad college and boot camp education in a unified curriculum.
+These courses are relevant, and practical and fill the skills gap which ultimately helps students find work or advance in their careers while continuing to work for a degree.

 Moreover, we believe that sharing our knowledge and many years of experience with young professionals is key to the development of information technology.
 Quality education is not only theoretical but also practical training in order to be as useful as possible for young talents who are starting their professional growth.
 ITGix and the IT ecosystem encourage innovation and the exchange of information for the full development of young professionals.